dtcenter/METplotpy/docs/Users_Guide/hovmoeller.rst

 .. literalinclude:: ../../metplotpy/plots/config/hovmoeller_defaults.yaml

-By default, logging is set to stdout and the log level is set to 'INFO'.
+In the default config file, logging is set to stdout and the log level is INFO (i.e. any log messages of type INFO, WARNING, and DEBUG will be logged).
+If the log_filename and log_level are not specified in the custom configuration file, these settings will be used.

 Custom Configuration File